[This post was originally published in November 2019 and has been updated and revised.]

 - Once Blooming Roses, those old-fashioned roses that only flower once each growing season, such as Damasks and Mosses bloom on old wood and should be pruned in the summer after they have flowered.

 - Gardenias, which should be pruned immediately after they bloom.

 - And "Bleeding" trees such as maples, birches, dogwoods, walnuts and elms that produce copious amounts of sap if they are pruned in late winter.
 Pruning them in winter won’t hurt the trees, but it will be less messy if you wait until summer.

 One of the by-products of all this pruning, sprucing up and thinning out, is yard debris.
-It doesn't take much to have a collection of "green" trash that is too much for your residential-sized green recycling can.
-So the challenge becomes what do you do with all the branches, vines, leaves, stumps, and so on?
+It doesn't take much to have a collection of "green" trash that is too much for your residential-sized green recycling can or for your backyard composting bin.

 Junk King provides an efficient, safe and eco-friendly yard waste removal service so you don’t need to worry about the pick up or disposal of your yard debris.
 Our experienced debris removal team will break down and haul off any types of yard waste you have.
 Unlike the backseat of your car, our junk removal trucks are made to handle those dirty yard debris items.

 Our professional and insured yard waste removal team will show up at your home on time, as promised, and we'll call 15 to 30 minutes before we arrive.
 Once there, we’ll also give you a free estimate based on how much room your yard waste, debris, and other junk takes up in our truck.